ArtemyAndrienko/skopeo/README.md

 -
 To build the `skopeo` binary you need at least Go 1.5 because it uses the latest `GO15VENDOREXPERIMENT` flag.

+There are two ways to build skopeo: in a container, or locally without a container.
+Choose the one which better matches your needs and environment.

 ### Building without a container
+Building without a container requires a bit more manual work and setup in your environment, but it is more flexible:
+- It should work in more environments (e.g. for native macOS builds)
+- It does not require root privileges (after dependencies are installed)
+- It is faster, therefore more convenient for developing `skopeo`.

 Make sure to clone the repository in your `GOPATH` - otherwise compilation fails.

 ```sh